 Also, it is possible to add structural recitations such that the functional language is only partially functional.
 We can continue here from the last example.
 Consider an amended claim that recites “A widget configured to achieve good result X, comprising:” as merely the claim preamble, and then proceeds to recite the structure that achieves the “good result X” in the body of the claim, such as “substrate Y; and a coating Z applied to the substrate Y, wherein the coating Z comprises a thermally insulating material containing at least 5% yttria by weight.”
 That claim would not be purely function because of the functional language in the preamble—we can just assume here that “good result X” has something to do with high temperature operation.
 In this case, the additional structural recitations in the body of the claim would explain what the invention is (in structural terms) rather than stopping with merely a statement of the result it achieves.

 There may also be situations where functional-looking language really has a structural meaning (to a person of ordinary skill in the art).
 For instance, the portmanteau term “screwdriver”—derived from the German word schraubenzieher (screwpuller) and/or the French word tournevis (turnscrew) from the middle ages—could be seen as functional.
 But, today, anyone would recognize the word “screwdriver” as referring to a generic name for a kind of tool, in a structural way.
 If we imagine that a patent claim using the term “screwdriver” was presented in the early middle ages, before there was an accepted structural meaning for that term, such medieval usage could raise concerns about its breadth in relation to what was really invented—would it have also covered a pair of pliers that might be used to grip a screw in order to “drive” it, or a hammer?
 This example in medieval times would look like purely functional claiming of merely a desired result—driving a screw.
-Whereas, today, usage of “screwdriver” would be an unremarkable structural reference to a genus of tools (having tip that can can engage one of the many different types of screw drives, but excluding pliers and hammers).
+Whereas, today, usage of “screwdriver” would be an unremarkable structural reference to a genus of tools (having a tip that can can engage one of the many different types of screw drives, but excluding pliers and hammers).

-These issues often do not turn merely on whether a given claim uses “configured to” vs. “adapted to” vs. “operable to” language (or the like).
+For instance, these issues often do not turn merely on whether a given claim uses “configured to” vs. “adapted to” vs. “operable to” language (or the like).
 Though patent attorneys and judges sometimes try to reduce the larger and more fundamental questions to such superficial formalities—sometimes as a matter of “university discourse” (i.e., making highly ideological policy arguments through the guise of seemingly neutral and objective technical rationales).

 With regard to definiteness or clarity concerns, partially functional language is frequently acceptable and might sometimes be more clear and definite than certain alternative types of claim limitations (like a negative limitation).
 For instance, with a mechanical invention, partially functional claim language used to recite the way certain enumerated structures are connected and moveable—or not movable—relative to each other may be perfectly clear and uncontroversial.
 But when purely functional claim language is substituted for structural language such that the (purely) functional language entirely displaces structural language, as a way to consciously avoid limiting the scope of the claim to particular structures, then it might not be acceptable.
 This is more like the “good result X” or medieval “screwdriver” examples given above.
 It is the broadness, ambiguity, and overhanging threat of purely functional claiming that is problematic.
 The public cannot tell what does or does not fall within the scope of the purely functional language.